FlaxEngine/FlaxDocs/manual/get-started/project-structure.md

 ![Project Structure](media/project-structure.png)

-All Flax projects have unified structure.
+All Flax projects have a unified structure.
 This strict organization helps with development and provides better standardization across all Flax games.

-Flax Editor can load project located in any place on your drive.
-It's only required to place a valid ***.flaxproj** file that describes the project (name, metadata).
+The Flax Editor can load projects located in any location on your drive.
+It's only required to place a valid **.flaxproj** file that describes the project (name, metadata).
 Flax Editor will generate all project folders if missing (Cache, Content, Logs and Source directories) as well as C# projects and solution file.

 ## Example .flaxproj